lablup/backend.ai-docs-webui/docs/overview/overview.rst

   their computing sessions, domain admins have the authority to perform tasks within a domain, and superadmins perform almost all tasks throughout the system.
-A user belongs to one domain and can belong to multiple groups within a domain.
+A user belongs to one domain and can belong to multiple projects within a domain.
 - Compute session, container: An isolated virtual environment in which your code runs.
 It looks like a real Linux server with full user rights, and you can't see other user's session even if it's running on the same server as your session.
 Backend.AI implements this virtual environment through a technology called containers.
-You can only create compute sessions within the domain and groups to which you belong.
+You can only create compute sessions within the domain and projects to which you belong.
 - Domain: This is the top layer for authority and resource control supported by Backend.AI.
 For companies or organizations, you can view domains as an affiliate and set up per-domain (or per-affiliate) permissions and resource